TurnsCoffeeIntoScripts/jira-api-issue-resource/README.md

 It is intended to be as dynamic and generic as possible to allow a vast array of possible uses.
 In this regard it is important to know that jira-api-issue-resource benefits greatly from being used with [glif](https://github.com/TurnsCoffeeIntoScripts/git-log-issue-finder).

+**For a more complete example of a pipeline configured with both this resource and glif see the 'example' folder.**

 # Table of content
 1. [Resource Type Configuration](#Resource-Type-Configuration)
 2. [Source Configuration](#Source-Configuration)